Shakurova/MovieBot/README.md

 ## Intent detection

-Before we do text preprocessing, we remove stop words, punctuation marks and do lowercase.

 We predefined search queries for each of the intents and for each of user question we measure the **semantic distance between averaged word2vec vectors**.

-The better way to do intent detection would be training ML models on a big dataset but we didn't have it.

 ## Movie title extraction
 To extract the movie title from the user query we calculate all possible ngams (from unigram to 5-gram) and then